thingsdb/ThingsDocs/v0/content/collection-api/thing.md

 weight: 145
 ---

-Returns a [thing](../../data-types/thing) from a specified value.
+Returns a [thing](../../data-types/thing) from a specified value, that may be dynamic.
 If no value is given, a new thing is returned.

 This function does *not* generate an [event](../../overview/events).